COVID-19 Update: Best Practices and Approaches for Addressing Relocation Impact

-As the global leader in relocation, Cartus is closely monitoring the ongoing health situation related to COVID-19—aka, the novel coronavirus (formerly known as 2019-nCoV)—which the World Health Organization declared a public health emergency of international concern on Thursday, January 30, 2020.
-In order to offer actionable insights that companies can use to inform their own response to this situation, we have canvassed our global client and supplier base to learn what actions they are taking or are considering at this time.
-Those findings—along with best practice recommendations from various Cartus experts—are summarized below.
+As the global leader in relocation, Cartus is closely monitoring the ongoing health situation related to COVID-19, which the World Health Organization has declared a pandemic with escalating cases across the globe.
+In order to offer actionable insights that companies can use to inform their own response to this situation, we continue to canvass our global client and supplier base to learn what actions they are taking or are considering at this time.
+Those findings are summarized below.
 We will share ongoing updates through various channels as applicable.
 You may also check back here for ongoing updates as we receive them.

 Clear and regular communication is crucial to ensuring all parties understand the situation as it stands as well as any required or potential next steps.
 Best practices include:

 - Creating a comprehensive list of employees by country with all relevant contact information

 - Establishing a dedicated communications channel (e.g., internal social media tools such as Yammer, Slack, Wiki) or other process (e.g., monitored email inbox, global shared drive) for employees to share and receive updates

 - Establishing (or, if it already exists, activating) an internal Crisis Committee and/or Pandemic Response Team to traffic information and liaise with Executive Leadership to determine next steps; key participants may include delivery owner and partners, policy/operations owner, health officer, and representatives from Human Resources, Security, Facilities, and/or Marketing

 - Partnering with an organization like International SOS to share pre-travel alerts and travel recommendations

 - Keeping critical employee-facing vendors updated about your organization's protocols regarding 2019-nCoV to prepare them to answer questions from transferees and assignees